 - The role of riparian hydrology and geomorphology in contributing to regional greenhouse gas emissions (USDA-CSREES)

 Baker, ME, ML Schley*, and JO Sexton. (in review).
 Impacts of expanding impervious surface on specific conductance in urbanizing streams.
 Water Resources Research.

-Van Appledorn* M, M Baker. (in review).
+Van Appledorn* M, M Baker. (in revision).
 Flooding does not always constrain riparian species composition: evidence of environmental filtering and limiting similarity in floodplain forests.
 Journal of Vegetation Science.